SEO Trends You Should Take Very Seriously in the Coming Year

 Dave Davies, Duke of URL, Beanstalk Internet Marketing, expects to see a big change to the entire way content is viewed and laid out on websites change – thanks to Google Passage Ranking.

 “Why have a page on a general topic, and sub-pages on specifics, when you can have one long page for it all and know that Google will drive the user where they need to go?
 Isn’t that the best of both worlds?
-And they’re doing similar in video.
+And they’re doing similar things in video.

 Cindy Krum, CEO & Founder, MobileMoxie, has been talking about this – what she refers to as Fraggle optimization – for a good while now.
 And she said doing things to help Google identify and rank passages will be a big new SEO trend in 2021.